bespoyasov/bespoyasov/README.md

 Online books and educational projects in Russian:

 - 🐶 [Doka](https://github.com/doka-guide/content), like MDN but in Russian and with passion.
-- 🧱 [SOLID Book](https://github.com/open-tech-authors/solid), online book about object-oriented design principles.
+- 🧱 [Solidbook](https://github.com/bespoyasov/solidbook), online book about the SOLID principles and object-oriented software design.
-- 🔬 [TTT-TDD](https://github.com/bespoyasov/ttt-tdd), “Tic-Tac-Toe” test-driven development walk-through.
+- 🔬 [TTT TDD](https://github.com/bespoyasov/ttt-tdd), walkthrough of making the “Tic-Tac-Toe” game using test-driven development.
-- 💊 [Frontend with No Pain](https://github.com/bespoyasov/front-not-pain), uplifting guide for frontend developers.
+- 💊 [Frontend with Ease](https://github.com/bespoyasov/front-not-pain), uplifting guide for frontend developers about how to work with ease.

 Various apps, tools, and npm packages: